blinken/amz_sp_api/lib/product-fees-api-model/docs/FeesApi.md

 body = AmzSpApi::ProductFeesApiModel::GetMyFeesEstimateRequest.new # GetMyFeesEstimateRequest |

-seller_sku = "seller_sku_example" # String | Used to identify an item in the given marketplace.
+seller_sku = 'seller_sku_example' # String | Used to identify an item in the given marketplace.
 SellerSKU is qualified by the seller's SellerId, which is included with every operation that you submit.

 begin